TomasHubelbauer/webrtc-share-sheet-custom-scheme/README.md

 11. User uses AirDrop to drop the answer onto macOS offerer
 12. Offerer receives the answer SDP with ICE candidates

+In this example, macOS is the offerer and iOS is the answerer.

-After these 10 programmatic and 2 manual steps, the WebRTC connection gets established.
+After these 10 programmatic and 2 manual steps, the WebRTC connection should get established.

+## Disclaimer

 This is meant for local network peer to peer connection establishment, even though technically the collected candidates can be of type that allows peer